lvplay2/isle-fix/README.md

 For advanced users, you can get LEGO Island to run from anywhere as long as `ISLE.EXE` and `LEGO1.DLL` are in the same directory and the `cdpath` and `diskpath` registry keys (usually found in `HKEY_LOCAL_MACHINE\Software\Mindscape\LEGO Island` on 32-bit operating systems and `HKEY_LOCAL_MACHINE\Software\Wow6432Node\Mindscape\LEGO Island` on 64-bit operating systems) point to the correct location for the asset files (the directory that contains the `LEGO` folder).

 If you see an error about `d3drm.dll`, you will need to acquire a copy and place it in the same directory as the game executables, as it has not shipped with Windows since Windows XP.
 We have published a [known good copy here](https://legoisland.org/download/d3drm.zip) that works with LEGO Island.

-## Contributing

-If you're interested in helping or contributing to this project, check out the [CONTRIBUTING](/CONTRIBUTING.md) page.

 ## Additional Information